nsbgn/thumbledore/README.md

 -   **Each finger travels one key at most.** Your thumbs pick up the slack.
--   **Easy to remember.** All symbols are accessible with just the normal `shift` and `altgr` modifiers.
-There is only *one* additional *Action* layer for navigation/function keys --- and that's it.
+-   **Easy to remember.** All symbols are accessible with just the normal <kbd>Shift</kbd> and <kbd>AltGr</kbd> modifiers.
+There is only *one* additional *Action* layer for navigation/function keys
+    --- and that's it.
 No crazy combinations.
 -   **One-handed control.** The number pad can be operated with just the right hand.
 Navigation keys and the `control+{z,x,c,v,s}` shortcuts can be reached with just the left.
 -   **Graceful degradation.** You can keep a somewhat consistent layout even when you're stuck on a mainstream keyboard.
+Only
-Only `compose` and `shift` are in a truly different spot.
+    <kbd>Compose</kbd> and <kbd>Shift</kbd> are in a truly different
+    spot.
 -   **Progressive learning.** You don't need to learn everything all at once.
-I've found the `altgr` symbols to be the most ergonomically significant, so start with that.
+I've found the <kbd>AltGr</kbd> symbols to be the most ergonomically significant, so start with that.
 -   **Regressions are avoided.** When stuffing so much functionality in a limited area, it is inevitable that some key events will become harder to generate.
 However, care has been taken to make as few